nm-t/MYOBCodeChallenge2019/README.md

 - Validation on form (required fields, super cannot be already in percentage format (e.g.: 0.09 instead of 9))
 - Reset/'Generate another' buttons
 - [Use toLocaleString() for date](https://stackoverflow.com/questions/1643320/get-month-name-from-date/18648314#18648314)
+- Refactor query to use lastName as primary key (rather than firstName)
+- Refactor to use Payee object

 ## Resources
 - [AWS API Gateway and DynamoDB](https://aws.amazon.com/blogs/compute/using-amazon-api-gateway-as-a-proxy-for-dynamodb/)